10 Tips for Teaching a Reluctant High School Writer – part 2

 8. Next, teach your reluctant high school writer the 5 basic essay types.

-Alternatively, you could work on this for one semester or even during the summer.
+Alternatively, you could work on high school essay writing for one semester or even during the summer.

-In fact, he derived great pleasure in college by passing along a comment from an English professor who had commended him for writing on the same level as a graduate student!
+In fact, this student derived great pleasure in college by passing along a comment from an English professor who had commended him for writing on the same level as a graduate student!
 Who would have thought?!

 Take courage, Mom!